NoBrainerORM/nobrainer.io/docs/callbacks.md

   * `after_create`
   * `after_save`

-* When an existing document is updated with save (update):
+* When an existing document is updated with save:

   * `before_save`
   * `before_update`